Council owned high rise - fire safety FAQs

 How are you keeping tenants informed?

-On Friday16 June we sent a text message and housing staff hand delivered a letter to the 20 high rise blocks with cladding in the city.
+We sent a text message and housing staff hand delivered a letter to the 20 high rise blocks with cladding in the city on Friday 20 June.

-Further letters and a printed copy of our fire safety leaflet will be delivered week commending Monday 26 June, along with a printed version of this FAQ.
+We have also since sent further letters along with a copy of our fire safety leaflet and a printed version of this FAQ.

 On Saturday 8 July, we will update the citywide conference tenants meeting.